SF-24/MineshaftAPI/README.md

 This may be saved in the file `example-item.yml` or `example-item.yaml`

 `/getitem diamond-sword` grants the player the item with the name `diamond-sword`

+# Event creation
+Custom events are created via YAML configuration files, similarly to custom items.
+These can be executed using a command or bound to an item, using the item configuration file.
+These files are placed in the `Mineshaft/Data/Events` folder in the server plugin directory.

+They can have many different parameters, which control what happens when the item is executed.

+If your `Events` folder is empty, an example file called `example-event.yml` will be created.

+Each event is placed in a separate YAML file.
+The event can be bound to an item (in the [item's YAML file](#item-events)) or executed in game for debugging purposes.

 # Plugin reloading
 The plugin can be reloaded via the `/mineshaft` command, which is automatically available to operators.